OpenRA/ra2/README.md

 Create the `ra2` directory if it does not exist.

-I have uploads some *.mixs in this project, just copy them to directory depending on your operating system.
+I have uploads some *.mixs into mixs folder in this project, just copy them to directory depending on your operating system.

 ### Download
 The game can be bought and downloaded from the following official places: